How would you describe your style?

 We love your style and want to hire you!
 What’s next?

 Once we’ve verified that I’m available for your date, I require a signed contract and a nonrefundable deposit of 50% of your total package amount to reserve the date for you and take it off my calendar for other clients.
 The remaining 50% balance will be due 30 days prior to the wedding.
-For elopements within 30 days of inquiry and portrait and family sessions, the full amount is due to reserve the date.
+For one-hour elopements, elopements within 30 days of inquiry, and portrait and family sessions, the full amount is due to reserve the date.
 If you have opted for an engagement session, we can start planning that as soon as I have the contract and deposit!

 Please contact me with any other questions I haven’t covered here or to set up a time to chat more.